karanbheda/SQLExecutor/README.md

 # DbProject
 This project is part of the course CS-527 at Rutgers University.

+The web application is designed to take the query given by the user as input and execute it on the data stored on our AWS.
+It connects to MySQL, RedShift, MongoDB databases on the server.
+The user is required to make this choice along with choosing either of the databases(Instacart, Adnimerge) for the query to be executed on.
+The query is then processed and its output is then displayed on the interface for the user to view.
+We have also included functionality for the user to view the ER diagram of the dataset when required.

 # Installation
 Few things required before getting started with the project:
  - Java